syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Indexed category axis

-Category axis also can be rendered based on the index values of data source.
-This can be achieved by defining the [`arrangeByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/arrangeByIndex.html) property to *true* in the axis.
+Category axis also can be rendered based on the index values of data source by setting the [`arrangeByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/arrangeByIndex.html) property to true in the axis.

 {% highlight dart %}